pujiayue/pujiayue.github.io/_pages/about.md

 -->

 # 👋 About Me
 Hi!
-I am Jiayue Pu(浦嘉越), a senior majoring in Computer Science at [University of Chinese Academy of Sciences, China](https://www.ucas.ac.cn/), fortunately supervised by [Prof. Xueqi Cheng](https://scholar.google.com/citations?user=hY8aLqAAAAAJ&hl=en) and [Prof. Fei Sun](http://ofey.me/).
-My current research interest lies in Trustworthy AI, especially in Large Language Models (Agents) Unlearning and Hallucination.

-During my freshman year at university, driven by a strong passion for information security, I actively participated in Capture the Flag (CTF) competitions and achieved some notable results.
-As I progressed into my sophomore year, I joined the Key Laboratory of AI Safety at the Institute of Computing Technology, Chinese Academy of Sciences, where I researched LLM safety under the guidance of [Prof. Xueqi Cheng](https://scholar.google.com/citations?user=hY8aLqAAAAAJ&hl=en) and [Fei Sun](http://ofey.me/), with a primary focus on LLM unlearning.
-Currently, I am a visiting student in the University of California, Berkeley, and conducting research on hallucinations in LLM agents under the guidance of [Dr. Yiyou Sun](https://sunyiyou.github.io/), a postdoctoral researcher in [Prof. Dawn Song](https://dawnsong.io/)'s lab.
-Since September 2025, I have joined the Gaoling School of Artificial Intelligence at Renmin University of China, where I continue to pursue my research in the field of AI Safety.
+I am Jiayue Pu (浦嘉越), currently a PhD student at the Gaoling School of Artificial Intelligence, Renmin University of China, co-advised by [Prof. Jun Xu](http://ai.ruc.edu.cn/academicfaculty/szdwn/xj/index.htm) and [Prof. Xiao Zhang](https://pinkfloyd1989.github.io/ZHANG-Xiao/).
+Prior to this, I received my bachelor's degree in Computer Science from the University of Chinese Academy of Sciences (UCAS), where I was fortunate to be supervised by [Prof. Xueqi Cheng](https://scholar.google.com/citations?user=hY8aLqAAAAAJ&hl=en) and [Prof. Fei Sun](http://ofey.me/) at the Institute of Computing Technology (ICT, CAS).
+I also spent time as a visiting student at UC Berkeley, working on LLM agent hallucinations under the guidance of [Dr. Yiyou Sun](https://sunyiyou.github.io/) in [Prof. Dawn Song](https://dawnsong.io/)'s group.

+My primary research interests lie in Trustworthy AI Agents and AI for Science (AI4Science).

 # 📖 Educations
+- *2026.09 - Present*, PhD in Artificial Intelligence, Gaoling School of Artificial Intelligence, Renmin University of China.
-- *2022.09 - Present*, B.S. in Computer Science, School of Computer Science and Technology, University of Chinese Academy of Sciences.
+- *2022.09 - 2026.08*, B.S. in Computer Science, School of Computer Science and Technology, University of Chinese Academy of Sciences.
 - *2025.01 - 2025.05*, Visiting Student in EECS, University of California, Berkeley.

 # 📝 Publications